Relationship intelligence in B2B outreach

 This way, there's potential for you to connect with a champion who will advocate for you and help you to get a warm introduction to the target account instead of spending hours trying to build a relationship with a cold lead.

-The benefits of utilizing relationship intelligence don’t end there.
+Relationship intelligence offers additional benefits beyond these.
 It’s quickly becoming a must-have for organizations wanting to improve sales efficiency and hit revenue targets on time.

 How relationship intelligence benefits B2B outreach